Sjord/Sjord.github.io/_posts/2016-07-21-fuzzing-saml-with-samlrequest.md

     https://idp.example.org/SAML2/SSO/Redirect?SAMLRequest=request

-Here, the SAMLRequest get parameter contains some XML that is encoded in several ways:
+Here, the SAMLRequest GET parameter contains some XML that is encoded in several ways:

 * The XML is compressed using the [deflate](https://en.wikipedia.org/wiki/DEFLATE) algorithm.
 * The result is base64-encoded.